yasindevops/Project104-Roman-numerals-conventor/README.md

    - The application stack should take the name of your Key Pair as a parameter from the user;

-   - The application should run on Amazon Linux 2 EC2 Instance
+   - The application should run on Amazon Linux 2 EC2 Instance.

    - EC2 Instance type can be configured as `t2.micro`.